Trusted WordPress tutorials, when you need them most.

 The ideal WordPress favicon size is a square image of up to 512 pixels in both width and height.
 The favicon image format can be ICO, JPEG, PNG, or GIF.

 If you run a business blog, then you can use your brand logo as your favicon icon.
-If you don’t have one yet, check out our beginner’s guide on how to create a logo for your website.
+If you don’t have one yet, you can check out our beginner’s guide on how to create a logo for your website.

 Another option you can use is a free favicon generator like Favicon.io.
 This tool lets you customize a favicon from scratch and download the files in PNG and ICO format.

-That being said, let’s look at how to easily add a favicon to your WordPress blog.
+With that in mind, here’s how to easily add a favicon to your WordPress blog.
 We will cover 4 methods, and you can click the links below to skip to the method you want to use:

 Method 1: Adding a Favicon Using the WordPress Customizer